 COVID-19 has exacerbated existing inequalities and will continue to impact on the opportunities, resources, health and human rights of communities around the world, and locally.
 The pandemic has increased demand for food relief, heightened social isolation and mental health issues, and increased family violence and child abuse.
 It has also provided challenges for volunteers and volunteering and highlighted the digital divide in the community.
-COVID has however also revealed great resilience across Moreland and a strong sense of community.
+COVID-19 has, however, also revealed great resilience across Merri-bek and a strong sense of community.